Interview Questions for Custodian Positions

 The Motivation Behind the Questions

-- Do you have any custodial experience?
-Custodial work requires a complete understanding of cleaning equipment and strategies.
+Do you have any custodial experience?
+Custodial work requires a complete understanding of cleaning equipment, cleaning and sanitizing agents, and maintenance strategies.
 Share with the interviewer any prior experience you have that is relevant to this position.

 Other Common Questions